Many students ask if there is financial aid for GED testing. Well, the answer is yes, but under specific conditions.

-The price of the test is $30 per subject in most states and you need to pass 4 subjects tests, so in total, the price is $120 in most states.
+Let’s talk first about what kind of budget you need if you want to prepare and pass the GED test.
+The price of the test is generally $36 per subject in most states, and you need to pass 4 subject tests, so in total, the price is $144 in most states.

 Buying the GED Ready test is cheaper than purchasing GED retakes.
 If you don’t pass the GED test on the first try, you will pay $15 per subject in most states for a retaken test.
 Generally, you can have up to 3 retakes a year.